 Are there any other requirements for GeForce Now?

 It's important to note that the most crucial thing you'll need when using GeForce Now is reliable, fast internet speeds.
 NVIDIA says that GeForce Now requires at least a 15Mbps download speed in order to stream for 720p at 60 FPS.
 If you're looking to stream in 1080p at 60 FPS, you'll need a download speed of 25Mbps.
-You'll also need to use either a hardwired Ethernet connection to your device or have a 5GHz wireless router.
+You'll also need to use either a hardwired Ethernet connection to your device or have a 5GHz wireless router if you want to stream some of the best games the service has to offer.

 As far as controllers go, most built-in or USB keyboards will work, as well as any gaming mice that may be available.
 For gamepads, NVIDIA recommends either a DualShock 4 Controller, the Logitech Gamepad F310/F510/F710, or the USB-wired Xbox 360 and Xbox One controllers, as well as a variety of mobile gamepads if you're gaming on an Android device.
 Make sure to head over to NVIDIA's site for the full list of recommended gamepads for Android devices.